MatiasCuadra98/Python-mini-games-projects/README.md

 # Python-practice-projects

-This repository contains mini projects to practice with python.
+This repository contains mini games projects to practice with python.